typotheque/text-shaping/docs/glyph-naming.md

     k-ssa..Deva    # ‹क्ष› “k-ssa” (kṣa), Devanagari
     sign-ra..Deva  # ‹…› conjoining sign of “ra” (graphically bottom, phonetically post-base), Devanagari

-One or more **variant suffixes** may follow the basic name and precede the script suffix.
+One or more **variant suffixes** may follow the plain name and precede the script suffix.
 Each variant suffix is led by a period.
 Variant suffixes should be informative, and avoid unnecessary abbreviation.

     five.northern..Deva          # ‹…› “five”, northern variant, Devanagari
     five.northern.tabular..Deva  # ‹…› “five”, tabular variant of northern variant, Devanagari

-If the glyph is a **typographic ligature**, join its components’ basic names with dashes.
+If the glyph is a **typographic ligature**, join its components’ plain names with dashes.

     repha_anusvara..Deva         # ‹…› ligature of “repha” and “anusvara”, Devanagari
     repha_anusvara.narrow..Deva  # ‹…› ligature of “repha” and “anusvara”, narrow variant, Devanagari